tylerc122/SmartSignals/README.md

 **Goal:** Train a PPO agent that decisively outperforms traditional traffic control strategies across realistic time horizons.
 **Outcome:** **77-89% better performance** than industry-standard actuated controllers, with the advantage increasing over longer time periods.

-Phase 1 consisted of training one PPO agent (training details found here <- need to link training config later in readme), and creating three baseline controllers for comprehensive comparison.
+Phase 1 consisted of training one PPO agent (further training details can be found in configs/training_config.yaml and src/training/train_agent.py), and creating three baseline controllers for comprehensive comparison.
 These include traditional fixed-time controllers, adaptive fixed-time variants, and industry-standard vehicle-actuated controllers that represent current real-world technology.

 After training and building each respective controller, a comparison script was written in order to have verifiable data that our agent was actually making good decisions within a given traffic scenario.
 The comparison script evolved into a robust multi-scale validation system comparing four distinct traffic control approaches: